the Night Away! 1/2-Marathon, 10K Trail Runs 7th Annual

 dog, but it must be on a leash, and you must not let it get entangled with another runner.
 Register your dog for any race

-(online, for $10).
-It will be issued a bib number that needs to be attached (with your name and cell # written on it with
+(on race night, for $10).
+It will be issued a bib number that needs to be attached (with your name and cell # written on it

-a sharpie).
-Your dog will be included in the official results, and receive a finisher's medal, if appropriate for that
+with a sharpie).
+Your dog will be included in the official results, and receive a finisher's medal, if appropriate for

 If it appears that your dog is heat-stressed or otherwise physically stressed or injured, we will ask YOU AND YOUR DOG to